-Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth.
+Do your best to present yourself to God as one approved, a worker who has no need to be ashamed, rightly handling the word of truth.

 Each chapter deals with a specific aspect of Christian doctrine, divine revelation, or God's Word-the Bible.
 The student will complete each chapter by answering the questions and following the instructions according to the Scriptures given.
 The student is encouraged to meditate upon each text and write his or her thoughts.
 The benefit gained from this study will depend upon the student's investment.
 If the student answers the questions thoughtlessly, merely copying the text without seeking to understand its meaning, this book will be of very little help.